aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/fileformattype/_index.md

 ```

 Represents an Excel2.1 xls file.

+**Remarks**

 The file format is not supported

 ### EXCEL_3 {#EXCEL-3}
 ```